Switching from Android to iPhone

 First: to be on all shared hosting everywhere.
 I.e. you need to be really easy to install, and preferably not involve long-running processes that shared hosts might choke on.

 Second: to be beginner friendly.
 No requirement of understanding MVC, or running commands in a shell (hi RoR!).
 Pure instant gratification.
 Someone’s first step into using PHP is likely going to be “I want the current date in the footer of my page”, or “I want a random image on my homepage”, or something like that.
-Anything like that you can handle by taking your existing page and dropping a tiny snippet in where you want the change to happen. is a potent thing to someone who has never programmed before.
+Anything like that you can handle by taking your existing page and dropping a tiny snippet in where you want the change to happen. <?=date('Y')?> is a potent thing to someone who has never programmed before.

 It’s easy to replace PHP for serious developers.
 We like advanced features, and care about a sane default library.
 We’re willing to use complex tools to get a payoff.